RetroReversing/retroReversing/categories/consoles/Vita.md

 ---
 # Hardware
+If you're interested in reverse engineering software for the PlayStation Vita handheld console, it's essential to have a solid understanding of the hardware that powers it.
+By comprehending the inner workings of the Vita hardware, you can better understand how the software interacts with the hardware and how you can potentially modify or enhance it.

+This segment of our guide will provide you with detailed information and resources on the hardware of the PlayStation Vita, including retail, prototype, and development hardware.

 ## Retail Hardware
 The PS Vita took an off the shelf Quad core ARM CPU with a NEON coprocessor and combined it with a PowerVR GPU with dedicated video memory.

+## Development Hardware
+Post on this topic coming soon, currently researching all the information we can find.

 ---
 # All Posts